julianchurchill/phonegap-ng-test/README.md

 - Android app can be 'cleaned' by removing the platforms/android directory.
  - A 'gulp build' will be required after this to recreate the app
 - Any npm packages installed with 'npm install -g' are installed 'globally', meaning _not_ in the git repo.
 Therefore all '-g' npm installs will have to be done once when you download the repo.
+- Make sure you increase the number of watchable files on a Linux file system, this is documented below in the install karma section
+ - echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p

 ## What I Did